ghorbanzade/watchdog/docs/Build.md

   it over `make`.
 * `doxygen`: only required for building project documentation.

+### Third-party Libraries

+This software makes use of the following third-party libraries.
+These dependencies are entirely managed by `conan`.
+Given that they are all header-only libraries, it is easy to integrate with them if we have reasons not to use `conan`.

+* fmt (v7.1.2): for simple text formatting
+* spdlog (1.8.1): for basic logging in `watchdogd`
+* cxxopts (v2.2.1): for managing command line arguments of `watchdog`
+* catch2 (v2.12.2): for unit-testing

 ## Building Watchdog

-For convenience, we provide `build.sh` (required bash v4.4 or higher) which can be run to pull third-party project dependencies using Conan and build the project using CMake.
+For convenience, we provide `build.sh` (required bash v4.4 or higher) which can be run to pull third-party libraries using Conan and build the project using CMake.
 The build script can also be used to build project documentation, and to build and run project unit-tests.

 If you prefer not to use `build.sh`, checkout the implementation of `build.sh` or our Github Actions CI workflow to learn how to run `conan` and `cmake`.